Monzsss/DumberCBRPatches/README.md

 | ComplexBreedingRedux   | latest  |
 | MBM.ModLoader          | latest  |

+## Installation
+1. Make sure MBM.ModLoader is installed.
+2. Extract the DumberCBRPatches into the Mods folder in the game root directory.
+3. Launch the game.

 ## Notes

 - Some features may significantly affect game balance.